-Students who graduate from the School of Management will join alumni who have achieved significant distinction in the workforce.
+Students who graduate from the School of Management will join alumni who have achieved significant distinctions as entrepreneurs and in the workforce.
 We look forward to hearing of the lifelong achievements of our alumni and the distinctive milestones they've attained in support of professional aspirations.